raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 Before interacting with the SDK, wrap your application with the GardenProvider.
 The provider requires walletClient, which is provided by wagmi.
 For this, you'll need to:

-1. Get the walletClient using the useWalletClient hook.
+1. Get the [walletClient](https://wagmi.sh/react/api/hooks/useWalletClient) using the `useWalletClient` hook.
-2. Pass it to your GardenProvider configuration.
+2. Pass it to your `GardenProvider` configuration.

-Here's how you can set up the Garden Provider:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';